Julia11614/Project-with-R/README.md

-# BABS 502 Project: Energy Forecasting at Vancouver International Airport (YVR)
+# Project: Energy Forecasting at Vancouver International Airport

 **Academic Assignment | Time Series Analysis & Forecasting**

-## 📋 Project Overview
+## Project Overview

 This repository contains an academic project for **BABS 502** under the instruction of **Professor Martha Essak**.
 The project focuses on developing forecasting models to predict monthly energy consumption at Vancouver International Airport (YVR) to assist with budget planning and contract negotiations with energy suppliers.